Degree Fields

 Employment

-Degree Paths into this Industry
+STEM Degree Paths into this Industry

 Industry Forecast

 EAF mills, with their leaner workforce and lower cost structure, are expected to benefit from the industry's transformation and will continue to gain market share.
 They now produce more than 50 percent of the country's steel, up from 25 percent two decades ago.
-They are also attempting to improve the quality of the steel they make by melting pig iron along with the scrap.
+They are improving the quality of the steel they make by melting pig iron along with the scrap.
 In this way, they can more effectively compete with integrated mills in markets that demand higher quality steel.
 Thus, as EAFs continue to grow in relation to integrated mills, job opportunities will be better at these mills.

 Related Degree Fields